-Testing accommodations apply to all tests (including in class, timed essays, lab exams) and quizzes (including pop-quizzes).
+Testing accommodations apply to all exams (including distance education, timed essays, and lab exams) and quizzes (including pop-quizzes).
 Testing accommodations may include a distraction-reduced setting, extended time and other accommodations such as alternate text formats, adaptive computers and assistive technology.
 Refer to Appendix B: Testing Procedures for detailed information.